The Girl as Soldier: Vasilisa Vasilievna (Nizhny Novgorod)

 In a Russian tale collected by E. A. Chudinsky from Makaryevsky Uyezd, in Nizhny Novgorod Governorate, with the title "Василиса Васильевна" ("Vasilisa Vasilievna"), a master ("barin", in the original) has three daughters, and Baba Yaga has a son, Vasily Vasilyevich.
 The master has to serve in the war, but his youngest daughter, Vasilisa Vasilievna, goes to serve in his place.
 She dons a male disguise to mask her gender, and goes to serve with Vasily, with whom Vasilisa becomes friends.
 Vasily goes to talk to his mother, Baba Yaga, who suspects her son's friend is actually a girl, not a man.
 Vasily doubts his mother's words, but agrees to test his friend's gender: first, Baba Yaga gives Vasily some embroidered silks to show Vasily's friend.
-Vasilisa, still in the male diguise, dimisses the silk and says she wants to see some horses in the stables.
+Vasilisa, still in the male disguise, dismisses the silk and says she wants to see some horses in the stables.
 Next, Baba Yaga tells her son she will heat up the banya (bath house) for a steam bath, to which Vasily is to invite Vasilisa.
 Vasily invites Vasilisa to a bath, and she insists to take her dog with her.
 She lets the dog answer for her and flees.
 Vasily takes a bath and cannot find Vasilisa, so he returns to his mother to plot how to capture her: they carve some pigeons, paint them, and go to the market to sell them.
-Back to Vasilisa, she removes the male diguise and assumes her female identity.
+Back to Vasilisa, she removes the male disguise and assumes her female identity.
 Her father asks his three daughters which presents he can get them from the market: the elder sister asks for silk, the middle sister for gold, and Vasilisa for something that people can marvel at.
 The man goes to the market and buys silk, gold, and the pigeons as reward for Vasilisa to have replaced him in the war.
 Vasilisa is given the pigeons, which begin to coo that they will fly away with Vasilisa back to Baba Yaga.
 Vasilisa cannot listen to the birds' cooing for she is fast asleep.
 After cooing three times, the pigeons carry Vasilisa away to Baba Yaga, who marries her to her son Vasily.
 Baba Yaga, however, begins to hound Vasilisa and tries to destroy her, to no avail.
 Vasilisa throws some birch bark on the ground and declares that, when the birch turns into a forest, she will live happily with her husband.
 Suddenly, the birch bark turns into a forest, and thus Vasilisa lives a happy life with Vasily.